Campus Ministries at Wittenberg University

 Weaver Chapel Association members grow in Christ through a weekly discussion group on every day faith topics; through retreats each semester; through fellowship events such as movie nights or Young's Run; and through service in community and on campus.
 Meets 8:30 P.M. on Monday nights in the Chapel Activity Room, Weaver Chapel.
 Come and join us for this low-key time of faith discussions where everyone is welcome wherever you are on your faith journey!
 Pastor Rachel Tune advises WCA.

 Looking for a way to connect your faith and your love of athletics?
-Athletes for Christ (AFC), a ministry of Athletes in Action and Campus Crusade for Christ, focuses on presenting Jesus Christ as Savior and Lord to athletes, coaches, and all whom they influence.
+Athletes in Action, a ministry of Athletes in Action and Campus Crusade for Christ, focuses on presenting Jesus Christ as Savior and Lord to athletes, coaches, and all whom they influence.
 The organization bases its teaching on the Bible, and is spiritually nurturing, athletically-focused, and most of all, Christ-centered.
 Meets Monday nights at 7:15 pm, Blair Hall.

 IMANI Gospel Choir